projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

-Following the ACRN threat model, the policy definition for allocation and assignment of these regions is controlled by the Service VM, which is part of ACRN’s Trusted Computing Base (TCB).
+Following the ACRN threat model, the policy definition for allocation and assignment of these regions is controlled by the Service VM, which is part of ACRN's Trusted Computing Base (TCB).
 However, to secure inter-VM communication between any userspace applications that harness this channel, applications will face more requirements for the confidentiality, integrity, and authenticity of shared or transferred data.
 It is the application development team's